Reviews, Best Prices, Comparisons, Expert Buying Guides

 Rate this post

-• Auto Flash: The camera automatically determines whether to fire the flash based on the ambient light conditions.
-This mode is suitable for situations where additional light is needed to achieve proper exposure.
+Auto Flash: The camera relies on its own judgment in deciding whether or not to fire the flash based on the brightness of the surrounding.
+This mode is good for situations that require the light to be increased for proper exposure.

-• Slow Sync: Combines flash with a slower shutter speed to capture both ambient light and the flash-lit subject.
-This mode is useful for capturing balanced exposures in low-light situations.
+Slow Sync: The flash and a slow shutter speed are used here, allowing both light from the surroundings and the lit subject to be captured.
+This mode is great for getting even exposures in low-light conditions.

 Step-by-Step Guide to Turning Off Flash on Nikon D3100

-Follow these simple steps to turn off the flash on your Nikon D3100 DSLR camera:
+It is very easy to turn off the flash of your Nikon D3100 DSLR camera – just follow these steps!

 Step 1: Power On Your Nikon D3100

-Ensure that your Nikon D3100 is powered on and ready for use.
+Check if your Nikon D3100 is on and in a ready state to be used.

 Step 2: Access the Flash Settings

-Press the “Flash Mode” button located on the top-left side of the camera near the pop-up flash.
-This button is typically labeled with a lightning bolt icon.
+Press the “Flash Mode” button which is on the top-left side of the camera near the pop-up flash.
+Normally, this button bears the sign of a lightning bolt.

 Step 3: Cycle Through Flash Modes

-Press the “Flash Mode” button repeatedly to cycle through the available flash modes until you reach the “Off” or “No Flash” mode.
-This mode is indicated by a symbol with a lightning bolt crossed out.
+Keep pressing the “Flash Mode” button to go through the different flash modes one by one until you find the “Off” or “No Flash” mode.
+The mode that you have reached is by the symbol of a lightning bolt which is crossed out.

 Step 4: Confirm Flash Off